-The question of whether we have homonymy or polysemy becomes muddled in situations where the forms are etymologically related, but the meanings have drifted so far apart that the connection is synchronically obscure.
+The question of whether we have homonymy or polysemy becomes muddled in situations where the forms are etymologically related but the meanings have drifted so far apart that the connection has become synchronically obscure.
 In Russian, mir can mean both ‘peace’ and ‘world’, and this distinction is exploited in the play on words mir-u mir [world-dat.sg peace.nom.sg] ‘peace to the world’.
-What most Russians would probably recognize as two words that happen to sound the same (homonyms), are etymologically the same word.
-‘Peace’ is the original meaning, and the only one available in most other Slavic languages, however in the history of Russian the meaning of this word was extended from ‘peace’ to ‘peaceful society’ and from there to ‘world’ (the collection of peaceful societies).
-A similar story from the history of English shows that flower and flour are actually the same word, both stemming from Proto-Indo-European *bhel- ‘thrive, bloom’ and meaning the ‘best part’ either of a plant or of a grain.
-The spelling difference supports the intuition of native speakers that these are two different words, but that is a relatively modern adjustment.
+What most Russians would probably recognize as two words that happen to sound the same (homonyms) is etymologically the same word.
+‘Peace’ is the original meaning, and the only one available in most other Slavic languages; however, in the history of Russian the meaning of this word was extended from ‘peace’ to ‘peaceful society’ and from there to ‘world’ (the collection of peaceful societies).
+A similar story from the history of English shows that flower and flour are actually the same word: both stem from Proto-Indo-European *bhel- ‘thrive, bloom’ and mean the ‘best part’, either of a plant or of a grain.
+The spelling difference supports the intuition of native speakers that these are two different words; but that is a relatively modern adjustment.
 In these examples we could argue that prior polysemy has been reinterpreted by native speakers as homonymy.
-However, it is unlikely that this reinterpretation happened suddenly; there must have been a transitional period when both interpretations were possible.
-At any rate, we cannot hold native speakers responsible for the etymologies of their lexicon and must recognize that some examples that are homonymy for some speakers (or at certain points in a language’s history) might be polysemy for other speakers (or at different points in a language’s history).
-It would be artificial to draw a clear line (cf. Langacker 2006).
+However, it is unlikely that this reinterpretation happened suddenly; there must have been a transitional period, when both interpretations were possible.
+At any rate, we cannot hold native speakers responsible for the etymologies in their lexicon and must recognize that some examples that count as illustrations of homonymy for some speakers (or at certain points in the history of a language) may count as illustrations of polysemy for other speakers (or at different points in that history).
+It would be artificial to draw a clear line (see Langacker 2006).

-Moving closer to clear polysemy we find examples where most native speakers would probably acknowledge if pressed that the word is the same (a “correct” interpretation etymologically), even though the meanings are quite different.
-A Russian example is maslo which signals both ‘butter’ and many kinds of ‘oil’.
+Moving closer to clear polysemy we find examples where most native speakers would probably acknowledge, if pressed, that the word is the same (a ‘correct’ interpretation etymologically), even though the meanings are quite different.
+A Russian example is maslo, which signals both ‘butter’ and many kinds of ‘oil’.
 The connection is to something greasy or fatty, and the word is etymologically related to a verb meaning ‘smear’.
-However, the ambiguity can be inconvenient and is therefore often resolved by adding modifiers such as slivočnoe ‘cream (adj.)’, mašinnoe ‘engine (adj.)’, rastitel’noe ‘vegetable (adj.)’, etc. A similar situation obtains with the English example cap, where various meanings can be related to ‘a covering on top’, and this word also tends to rely on disambiguation through modification, as in bottle cap, baseball cap, lens cap, ice cap, etc.
+However, the ambiguity can be inconvenient and is therefore often resolved by adding modifiers such as slivočnoe ‘cream (adj.)’, mašinnoe ‘engine (adj.)’, rastitel’noe ‘vegetable (adj.)’ and so on.
+A similar situation obtains with the English example cap, where various meanings can be related to ‘a covering on top’; and this word also tends to rely on disambiguation through modification, as in bottle cap, baseball cap, lens cap, ice cap and so on.

-Further along the scale we find examples of polysemy where native speakers agree without hesitation that the word is the same, although speakers might also be challenged to explain how the meanings differ.
-The original meaning of Russian tjažëlyj is ‘heavy’, etymologically related to the verb tjanut’ meaning ‘pull’ (as in the pull of gravity).
-However, in addition to this meaning, which is still present, the word has many others, such as ‘hard, difficult, severe, complicated’ usually with respect to problems or struggles.
-A similar range of secondary meanings are connected to English tough, which originally described the texture and impenetrability of objects and is in many contexts an approximate translation equivalent of tjažëlyj in describing challenges and misfortunes.
+Further along the scale, we find examples of polysemy where native speakers agree without hesitation that the word is the same, although speakers might also be challenged to explain how the meanings differ.
+The original meaning of Russian tjažëlyj is ‘heavy’, and the word is etymologically related to the verb tjanut’ ‘pull’ (as in the pull of gravity).
+However, in addition to this meaning, which is still present, the word has many others, such as ‘hard, difficult, severe, complicated’ – usually with respect to problems or struggles.
+A similar range of secondary meanings can be found in English tough, which originally applied to the texture and impenetrability of objects and functions as an approximate translation equivalent of tjažëlyj in many contexts where it describes challenges and misfortunes.